KazanExpress/frontend-test-task/README_EN.md

     File's name must be set from project's name upon export;
 - Move tasks in the task list using drag-n-drop;
 - Ability to save current filter for quick-search later;
-- Complete application bundle must be below **200 KB** (sum of all files loaded by the browser, including vendor libraries, gzipped);
+- Complete application bundle must be below **200 KB** (sum of all files loaded by the browser, excluding pictures and SVGs);

 Optional:
 - CSS-animated drag-n-drop and task filter (animated list items' movement);